MSc Wildlife Conservation Technology

 - Design and complete a wildlife conservation study abroad using the latest software packages, such as ArcGIS, R, and Distance

 Wildlife conservation is an exciting field of study that has important implications for the way in which we manage our world.
-With an increasing global population, conserving our wildlife becomes more complicated and conservationists are increasingly using technology such as UAVs to help them with their efforts.
+With an increasing global population, conserving our wildlife becomes more complicated and conservationists are increasingly using technology such as drones, camera traps and acoustic sensors to help them with their efforts.

-This Masters will provide you with advanced skills in using drone technology for wildlife conservation research and will give you the specialist skills to maintain and operate drone technology as well as using sensors to obtain and analyse data.
+This Masters will provide you with advanced skills in using conservation technology for wildlife conservation research and will give you the specialist skills to set up and operate conservation technology, and analyse data.

-With a first degree in Wildlife Conservation, Molly Frost decided to take the next step and study for her Masters in Wildlife Conservation and UAV Technology.
+With a first degree in Wildlife Conservation, Molly Frost decided to take the next step and study for her Masters in Wildlife Conservation and Technology at LJMU.